- About Hunger

 - Get Involved

-Dr. Bobby S. Terry served for 23 years as president and editor of The Alabama Baptist.
-He previously held positions as editor with state and regional Baptist papers, as pastor in Mississippi and Kentucky, and throughout his career in many interim pastorates.
+Dr. Bobby S. Terry is Advisor to the President of Samford University for Faith Networks.
+He formerly served for 23 years as president and editor of The Alabama Baptist.
+He has held positions as editor with state and regional Baptist papers and as pastor in Mississippi and Kentucky.
 Terry has served on the Baptist World Alliance Executive Committee; as president and board member of the Associated Church Press; and in a former term on Bread for the World’s board of directors, as Treasurer.
 He is a Bread for the World activist.
 Terry holds a degree from Mississippi College and a Master and Doctor of Ministry from Southern Baptist Theological Seminary.
 He is an ordained minister.
 Terry is Southern Baptist.
+Birmingham, Alabama.

 “As you therefore have received Christ Jesus the Lord, continue to live your lives in him, rooted and built up in him and established in faith.”
 These words from Colossians 2:6 remind us of the faith that is active in love for our neighbors.